Revitalising community trail for all to enjoy

 N.B.
 Projects with clearly demonstrated community benefit, capacity building and community engagement elements will be assessed more favourably.

-It is strongly recommended that applicants discuss their project ideas with a Limestone Coast Landscape Board team member (listed below in Section 8) prior to completing an application.
+It is strongly recommended that applicants discuss their project ideas with a Limestone Coast Landscape Board team member (listed in 'Chat With Us' tab on the project page) prior to completing an application.
 This will assist to address the priorities of both the applicant and the board, clarify any questions of project or applicant eligibility, and identify opportunities for establishing a successful partnership.

 Applications must be submitted via the online platform SmartyGrants.
 All grants will be managed through this system.
 Support to use the online system is available by emailing LandscapeSA.LCLandscapeBoardGrants@sa.gov.au or by calling 8429 7550 during business hours.
-If your query is in relation to your grant content, please refer to the list in section 8.
+If your query is in relation to your grant content, please refer to the list in 'Chat With Us'.

 Projects will be assessed against the criteria in section 6 above by an assessment panel including Limestone Coast Landscape Board staff and board representation.
 A site assessment may also be conducted as part of the assessment process.
 A staff member would be in contact to organise such an assessment if required.